TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Improve indicator experience, hide it as soon as it touches c4?
 - Fix defusing logic
 	- Use button logic will need some improvement
 	- Use button should be queried continuously